imahdio/HTML-Essential-Training/08-Putting It All Together/README.md

 >5. `section` is used to wrap around sections of content.
 If we have a long essay for instance, that's broken up into chunks with sub headlines, we can use the `section` element to mark each segment.
 It's a flexible element that means, okay, let's just start with another thing.
 Usually each section has its own headline marking the start of a new segment of content.
 >6. `aside` is for marking something that's off to the side.
 Perhaps in a side bar, or any content that's kind of not the main attraction.
 It could be an inset panel that goes with a big article giving additional information, but isn't quite part of the flow of the article itself.
 Or advertisements, they are a side thing perhaps best marked as an aside.

+suit-to be convenient or work well for someone or something

+instance-a particular situation, event, or fact, especially an example of something that happens generally

 snip-a small piece of anything (especially a piece that has been snipped off)

+Off to the side-aside or apart (from a group or main area of something), especially to be out of the way or out of earshot

 overall structure-overall form or organization of something